Trump says 'bomb went off in New York'

 - Trump made the statement before local officials had publicly confirmed details of the incident

-Colorado Springs, Colorado (CNN)Donald Trump on Saturday night described early reports of an explosion in New York City by telling his supporters here that a "bomb went off" in that city.
+Colorado Springs, Colorado (CNN)Donald Trump on Saturday night quickly described early reports of an explosion in New York by telling his supporters here that a "bomb went off" in that city.

 Trump made the statement before local officials had publicly confirmed details of the incident or what caused the explosion.
-Typically, national political figures use caution when describing unfolding investigations and law enforcement actions.
+Typically, national political figures use caution when describing unfolding situations and law enforcement actions.

+"Just before I got off the plane, a bomb went off in New York and nobody knows exactly what's going on," Trump said at a campaign rally here.

+Two hours after Trump spoke, New York City Mayor Bill de Blasio said the explosion "was an intentional act."

+But, he said, "there is no evidence at this point of a terror connection."
+And the city's police commissioner, James O'Neill, said the "exact nature and cause" of the blast "has not yet been determined."

+The Trump campaign did not respond to numerous requests for comment Saturday night on whether Trump had any evidence the explosion was a bomb or whether he was in contact with NYC officials.

+But asked about Trump's response, Clinton said, "I think it is important to know the facts about any incident like this. ...
+It is always wiser to wait until you have information before making conclusions, because we are just in the beginning stages of trying to determine what happened."

-President Barack Obama, who spoke soon afterward at the Congressional Black Caucus gala, made no mention of the incident.
+President Barack Obama, who spoke soon after Trump at the Congressional Black Caucus gala, made no mention of the incident.
 He was later briefed on the explosion, a White House official said.

-"Just before I got off the plane, a bomb went off in New York and nobody knows exactly what's going on," Trump said.

-The Trump campaign did not respond to numerous requests for comment Saturday night on whether Trump had any evidence the explosion was a bomb or whether he was in contact with NYC officials.

 A law enforcement source told CNN that the explosion occurred around 8:40 p.m.
 ET -- about 30 minutes before Trump took the stage here -- at 23rd Street and 6th Avenue in Manhattan.
-The New York Fire Department says 25 people were injured in the explosion.
+New York authorities said 29 people were injured in the explosion.

 "We've got to get very tough," Trump said.
 "It's a terrible thing what's going on in our world, what's going on in our country, but we are going to get tough and smart and vigilant and we are going to end it."